Carlo Ratti Keynote Speaker

 - Highlighted in Wired Magazine's "Smart List: 50 people who will change the world"

 Carlo Ratti's Biography

-An architect and engineer, Carlo Ratti practises in Italy and teaches at the Massachusetts Institute of Technology, where he directs the SENSEable City Lab.
+Carlo Ratti is an architect and engineer.
+He practises in Italy and teaches at the Massachusetts Institute of Technology, where he directs the SENSEable City Lab.
 Here, he explores the “real-time city” by studying the way sensors and electronics relate to the built environment, and how new technologies are changing the way we understand, design and ultimately live in cities.